 Predicting Mood Disturbance Severity with Mobile Phone Keystroke Metadata: The BiAffect Digital Phenotyping Study

-The most recent of four recent academic papers put forth by the BiAffect team, this was published in the Journal of Medical Internet Research.
+Among the latest of five recent academic papers put forth by the BiAffect team, this was published in the Journal of Medical Internet Research.

 Mood disorders are common and associated with significant morbidity and mortality.
 Better tools are needed for their diagnosis and treatment.
 Deeper phenotypic understanding of these disorders is integral to the development of such tools.
 This study is the first effort to use passively collected mobile phone keyboard activity to build deep digital phenotypes of depression and mania.